SRT vs VTT: Which Subtitle Format Should You Use?

 TL;DR

-• SRT is simple and widely supported.
+• SRT is simple and widely supported by most platforms.

 • Use the format your platform recommends.